hiroTochigi/DataUploaderDoc/README.md

 ## What's next for Data Uploader
 Prevent the users from making the wrong configuration file.
-Almost all errors are generated because of the incorrect configuration file or the wrong data in the local data set, such as number column having text and label column having non-existing label.
+Almost all errors are generated because of the incorrect configuration file or the wrong data in the local data set, such as a number column having text and a label column having a nonexistent label.

-Add GUI configuration file generator to prevent typo.
+Add a GUI configuration file generator to prevent typos.
-Add more user friendly error handling method, such as before generating query, scan each local column data and warning the potential problem to users.
+Add a more user friendly error handling method, such as before generating a query, scan each local column data and warning users of the potential problem.
-Add history mode: reverse the uploading event.
+Add a history mode: reverse the uploading event.